 There is perhaps no better example of ignoring the consequences when solving one problem than the advice to stop using credit cards.
 When someone asks about controlling their spending, for example, many people will say, “Get rid of your credit cards.”
 This can be GREAT advice for many young adults.
 Young adults have a difficulty saving money, so you would think this is great advice.
 Throwing out credit cards can be a way of changing your spending habits or your behavior in general.
 But, this choice comes with negative consequences as well.

 As I have related in the past, using credit cards is a great way to build up your credit score and credit history - both of which matter when applying for loans or to lease a car.
 If you stop using credit cards, while you may be forcing proper spending habits on yourself and getting out of debt, it is also ruining your credit.
 Lenders need to know that you can manage credit responsible.
 If not, your options are limited.
-Sure you still may be able to find a loan at Pounds to Pocket Loans For Bad Credit, but at what cost?

 Consider the Consequences of Financial Decisions